microsoft/api-guidelines/CONTRIBUTING.md

 This is the repository for Microsoft REST API Guidelines documentation only.
 Please ensure that you are opening issues in the right repository.

 ## Recommended setup for contributing
-- Install [Atom][atom], [VS Code][vscode], or your favorite editor
+- Install [Atom][atom], [VS Code][vscode], or your favorite editor.
-- Install [markdown-toc package][markdown-toc]
+- Install [markdown-toc package][markdown-toc].

-## Documentation styleguide
+## Documentation style guide
-- Use [GitHub-flavored markdown][gfm]
+- Use [GitHub-flavored markdown][gfm].
-- Use syntax-highlighted examples liberally
+- Use syntax-highlighted examples liberally.
-- Trim trailing empty lines from HTTP requests
+- Trim trailing empty lines from HTTP requests.
-- Retain only essential headers for understanding the example
+- Retain only essential headers for understanding the example.
-- Use valid (e.g., member names quoted), pretty-printed JSON with a 2 space indent
+- Use valid (e.g. member names quoted), pretty-printed JSON with a 2 space indent.
-- Minimize JSON payloads by using ellipses
+- Minimize JSON payloads by using ellipses.
 - Write one sentence per line.

 ### Example